Are you planning a trip to beautiful Kailua-Kona? If so, this guide to the best things to do in Kona and the nearby area will help you!

 One of the top “must-see”s in Hawaii, the Kona Coffee Living History Farm is the only functioning history coffee farm in the nation.

 Based on an extensive list of reviews, it is also in the leading 10 percent of Farms and History Museums globally.

 Here you can learn the history of Kona’s coffee during the early 20th century, meet a “Kona Nightingale,” and walk among the coffee trees.

 You can also visit the 1920’s farmhouse and watch how the farmers collect and dry kurida and hoshidana, essential to making their famous coffee.

 Needless to say, there is so much to see and experience at this farm, so you most definitely won’t get bored during this trip.

-Island Ono Loa Grill
+15. Have Dinner at the Island Ono Loa Grill

 Address: 75-5799 Ali’i Drive Suite A4a, Kailua, HI 96740